sputot/RINO/README.md

 ### Visualizing results

 After running an example, all results are in the subdirectory ‘output’.
-For the i-th variable, there are basically 6 interesting results files produced:
-- xiinner.out (maximal inner-approximation function of time)
-- xiinner_robust.out (robust inner-approximation function of time)
-- xiinner_minimal.out (minimal inner-approximation function of time)
-- xiouter.out (maximal outer-approximation function of time)
-- xiouter_robust.out (robust outer-approximation function of time)
-- xiouter_minimal.out (minimal outer-approximation function of time)
+The data are provided in the following files:
+- sumup.txt: summary of configuration, running time and ranges at the end of the analysis
+- samplesreachset.yaml: sampled trajectories (used to assess accuracy of reachability results)
+- approxreachset.yaml: over and under-approximated reachset (projected, robust, joint ranges) and accuracy measures (eta, gamma) at each time step

 A python visualization file Visu_output.py is available in the GUI directory.
-It is run from the analyzer but you can also run it from the GUI directory, for example (for an interactive analysis and to produce .png files only for variables x[1] and x[2]) by
+It is run from the analyzer but you can also run it from the GUI directory, for example (for an interactive analysis and to produce .png files only for variables x[1] and x[2]) by:
 ```
 python3 Visu_output.py --interactive=1 --printvar=-1-2
 ```